netgen-layouts/layouts-docs/reference/twig_usage/ngbm_render_value_object.rst

 ``ngbm_render_value_object``
 ============================

-This function is used to render any value object supported by Netgen Layouts view layer.
+This function is used to render any value supported by Netgen Layouts view layer.
 All other rendering extensions reuse this function in one form or another.

-To render the value object (for example, a block), just transfer it to the
+To render the value (for example, a block), just transfer it to the function:
-function:

 .. code-block:: jinja

     {{ ngbm_render_value_object(block) }}

-This will render the provided value object in the view context of the template from which you called the function or in the ``default`` view context if the calling template is not rendered by the Netgen Layouts view layer.
+This will render the provided value in the view context of the template from which you called the function or in the ``default`` view context if the calling template is not rendered by the Netgen Layouts view layer.

 You can transfer a list of custom parameters to the function, which will be injected as variables into the template: